arroyostack/chronohouse-node-express-backend/README.md

 ## Features

-## This are the features I am currently implementing

 - **User Authentication**: Easily integrate user authentication into your application.
 - **Token-based Security**: Ensure secure and stateless authentication with JSON Web Tokens (JWT).